-May a charter school exempt certain categories of applicants from the lottery and admit them automatically?
+May charter schools exempt certain categories of applicants from the lottery and admit them automatically?

 State law provides that only the following categories of applicants may be exempted from the lottery process: (a) a conversion school shall give enrollment preference to students who are enrolled in the public school at the time it is converted into a charter school and to siblings of students admitted to or attending the charter school; (b) in subsequent years (emphasis added) of its operation, a charter school shall give enrollment preference to (1) students who have been admitted to the charter school through an appropriate admission process and remain in attendance through subsequent grades; and (2) siblings of students already admitted to, or attending, the same charter school.
 There is no exemption for children of a charter school's founders or children of employees of the charter school.

 What information can the application for admission to the charter school request before the names are placed in the lottery pool?

 The application for admission to the charter school should only request information necessary to enable the school to identify the student and determine what grade the applicant is seeking to enter.
 Basic contact information such as an address, telephone number, and e-mail address can be requested.
 Applications should not request ethnic, racial, religious, or language information from the applicants.
 Applicants cannot be required to submit copies of test scores, transcripts, immunization records, IEP, or 504 files from the last school.
 The charter school cannot require applicants to write an essay or letter of intent before an applicant's name is placed in the lottery.
 Any additional information the school desires can be requested after the lottery has been conducted.